iotaledger/Snapshot.ixi/README.md

 curl http://localhost:14265 -X POST   -H 'Content-Type: application/json'   -d '{"command": "getNodeInfo"}'
 ```

-- If not, re-run iri with `--revalidate` flag
+- If not, re-run iri with `--revalidate` flag, this will re-validate all the milestones & build an up-to-date snapshot. after the `latestSolidSubtangleMilestoneIndex` is up-to-date, rerun `Snapshot.getState` API command.

-- _* it's always best to save a DB backup just in case_
+- _it's always best to backup your DB._